awsdocs/aws-datasync-user-guide/doc_source/using-identity-based-policies.md

 # Using identity\-based policies \(IAM policies\) for DataSync<a name="using-identity-based-policies"></a>

-An account administrator can attach identity\-based policies to IAM identities \(that is, users, groups, and roles\)\.
+An account administrator can attach identity\-based policies to AWS Identity and Access Management \(IAM\) identities \(that is, users, groups, and roles\)\.
 You can also attach identity\-based policies to service roles\.

 This topic provides examples of identity\-based policies that you can use to grant permissions to IAM identities\.